 What is cannabinoid hyperemesis syndrome?

 Cannabinoid hyperemesis syndrome (CHS) is a condition that leads to repeated and severe bouts of vomiting.
 It is rare and only occurs in daily long-term users of marijuana (cannabis).
 Usually marijuana and other cannabinoids decrease nausea and vomiting, but in some high frequency long-term users, marijuana has the opposite effect.

 Marijuana is the dried leaves, flowers, stems, and seeds from the Cannabis sativa plant.
-Hashish refers to this same plant matter.
-But hashish is concentrated into a resin.
+Hashish is made from the concentrated resins of the Cannabis satvia's female flower.
 Marijuana has several active substances.
 These include tetrahydrocannabinol (THC) and related chemicals.
 These bind to molecules found in the brain.
 That causes the drug “high” and other effects that users feel.

 Your digestive tract also has a number of molecules that bind to THC and related substances.
 So marijuana also affects the digestive tract.
 For example, the drug can alter the time it takes the stomach to empty.
 It also affects the esophageal sphincter.
 That’s the tight band of muscle that opens and closes to let food from the esophagus into the stomach.
 Long-term marijuana use can change the way the affected molecules respond and lead to the symptoms of CHS.